GonzaloGodinez/svgmaker/README.md

 - [License](#license)

 ## Installation
-1. GUI bash terminal point using CD into project directory.2.
-Git clone this repo.3.
-CD into svgmaker.
-Open using text editor, for VS Code, at the command line type run npm i then 'node index.js'
+1. GUI bash terminal point using CD into project directory.
+2. Git clone this repo.
+3. CD into svgmaker.
+4. Open using text editor, for VS Code,
+5. At the command line type run npm i
+6. Then at the command line type 'node index.js'

 ## Usage
 Generates a dynamic logo image.